Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Unlike Hamilton Field, Rush Creek does not have a significant CFD / Mello-Roos special tax.
 Nor does it have HOA dues obligations.
 Always confirm specifics by pulling the actual tax bill and review the CC&R packet for the property you're considering.
 In addition, seller disclosures must be reviewed carefully.

 Rush Creek is served by Novato Unified School District (NUSD).
 According to current assignments, homes on Oak Shade Lane and Saddle Wood Drive feed into Olive Elementary → Sinaloa Middle School → San Marin High School.
-Boundaries can change; always verify directly with NUSD before a buying decision.
+Boundaries can change; always verify directly with NUSD before a buying decision, and consult GreatSchools or the California School Dashboard for performance data.

-About 4 homes sell per year — roughly 5% annual turnover, with average owner tenure close to 20 years.
-Over the Jan 2024 – April 2026 window, 3 of 10 sales closed off-market (roughly 1 in 3), meaning standard MLS alerts miss a meaningful share of Rush Creek inventory.
+About 4 homes sell per year — roughly 5% annual turnover, with average owner tenure close to 20 years, per BAREIS MLS.
+Over the Jan 2024 – June 2026 window, 4 of 11 sales closed off-market (more than 1 in 3) — including the only Q2 2026 sale, 15 Oak Shade Lane at $2,275,000 with zero days on market.
+Standard MLS alerts miss a meaningful share of Rush Creek inventory.

 The neighborhood itself sits above the tidal marsh, not in it.
 But flood zone designations can vary parcel to parcel, particularly for homes directly bordering the preserve.
 Confirm FEMA zone via the FEMA Flood Map Service Center for the specific property and obtain an insurance quote early.